-In the case of a husband and wife who file a joint federal return, but who elect to file separate or combined separate returns for Delaware, the credit may only be applied against the tax imposed on the spouse with the higher taxable income reported on Line 5.
+In the case of spouses who file a joint federal return, but who elect to file separate or combined separate returns for Delaware, the credit may only be applied against the tax imposed on the spouse with the higher taxable income reported on Line 5.

-DE Schedule II: For each child YOU CLAIMED the Earned Income Credit for on your federal return, provide the following information: Line 7 - Enter the first name and last name of each child.
+DE Schedule II: For each child YOU CLAIMED the Earned Income Credit for on your federal return, provide the following information:

-Line 8 - Enter the social security number (SSN) of each child.

-Line 9 - Enter the year of birth of each child.
-(Example: 2004).

-Line 10 - Please indicate by checking the appropriate box(es) if the child was under age 24 at the end of 2011, a student, or younger than you (or your spouse, if filing jointly).

-Line 11 - Check the appropriate box(es) relating to disability.

-Line 12 - Enter the Delaware State Income Tax from Line 8.
-If you use filing status 4, enter the higher tax amount from Line 8, Column A or B.

-Line 13 - Enter the Federal Earned Income Credit from Federal Form 1040, Line 64a; Form 1040A, Line 38a or Form 1040EZ, Line 8a.

-Line 15 - Multiply Line 13 by Line 14 on DE Schedule II.

-Line 16 - Enter the smaller of line 12 or line 15.
-This line amount is your Delaware Earned Income Tax Credit and should be entered on EZ Return, line 11 or Resident return, line 14.
+- Line 7 Enter the first name and last name of each child. - Line 8 Enter the social security number (SSN) of each child. - Line 9 Enter the year of birth of each child.
+(Example: 2009). - Line 10 Please indicate by checking the appropriate box(es) if the child was under age 24 at the end of 2017, a student, or younger than you (or your spouse, if filing jointly). - Line 11 Check the appropriate box(es) relating to disability. - Line 12 Enter the Delaware State Income Tax from Line 8.
+If you use filing status 4, enter the higher tax amount from Line 8, Column A or B. - Line 13 Enter the Federal Earned Income Credit from Federal Form 1040, Line 64a; Form 1040A, Line 42a; or Form 1040EZ, Line 8a. - Line 15 Multiply Line 13 by Line 14 on DE Schedule II. - Line 16 Enter the smaller of line 12 or line 15.
+This line amount is your Delaware Earned Income Tax Credit and should be entered on the Resident return, line 14.